Matt Gilks: Blackpool

-On 22 September 2009, he saved a penalty kick in the Seasiders 4–3 defeat by Stoke City at the Britannia Stadium in the third round of the 2009–10 Football League Cup.
 His first league start of the 2009–10 season came in the 2–0 win over Plymouth Argyle at Bloomfield Road on 17 October.
 After three consecutive clean sheets, Gilks was named in The Championship "Team of the Week", along with teammates Stephen Crainey and Marcel Seip, following his performance in Blackpool's goalless draw with Swansea City on 24 October at the Liberty Stadium.
-On 16 February 2010, he saved a penalty kick in the 2–0 home win over Middlesbrough.
 His 200th career Football League appearance came in a 1–0 home win over Ipswich Town on 6 March 2010, when he was also named Man of the Match.
 In addition, he was again named in The Championship "Team of the Week", following his performance, which saw a fourth clean sheet in five games.

-On 13 November 2010, in a goalless draw at West Ham United, Gilks suffered an injury to his knee cap that kept him out much of the remainder of the 2010–11 campaign.
-After working with former Manchester United Strength and Conditioning Coach Mick Clegg, he returned to the first team on 16 April 2011, in a home defeat by Wigan Athletic.
+On 13 November 2010, in a goalless draw at West Ham United, Gilks suffered an injury to his knee cap which kept him out much of the remainder of the 2010–11 campaign.
+After working with former Manchester United strength and conditioning coach Mick Clegg, he returned to the first team on 16 April 2011, in a home defeat by Wigan Athletic.
 Despite Blackpool's relegation from the Premier League in 2011, Gilks signed a new two-year contract with the club in July.
 His contract with Blackpool expired at the end of the 2013–14 season.
 He left the club to sign for Burnley, despite being offered a new contract with Blackpool.